Ruth (novel): Synopsis

-The novel ends with Mr Bradshaw finding a weeping Leonard at his mother's grave, whom he leads home to Mr Benson, and reforming his friendship with Mr Benson realising that as a member of the society that ostracised Ruth, he is also responsible for her death.
+The novel ends with Mr Bradshaw finding a weeping Leonard at his mother's grave, whom he leads home to Mr Benson, thus completing the restoration of his friendship with Mr Benson.
+Bradshaw realises that as a member of the society that ostracised Ruth, he is also responsible for her death.

 Theme

 The book is a social novel, dealing with Victorian views about sin and illegitimacy.
 It is a surprisingly compassionate portrayal of a 'fallen woman', a type of person normally outcast from respectable society.
 It examines the social stigma of illegitimacy.
-Ruth goes on to gain a respectable position in society as a governess, and the novel looks at whether the sinful can be reintegrated into society.
+Ruth goes on to gain a respectable position in society as a governess and nurse, and the novel looks at whether the sinful can be reintegrated into society.
+The Christian religion plays a major role in the novel, and Ruth is required to earn her redemption through penitence and penance.